-Bausch Health unit moves to settle charges it misled investors: SEC
+Bausch Health unit moves to settle charges it misled investors -SEC

-WASHINGTON (Reuters) - Salix Pharmaceuticals, a unit of Bausch Health Companies Inc, has moved to settle charges brought by the U.S. Securities and Exchange Commission that it misled investors about the company’s prospects, the SEC said on Friday.
+WASHINGTON (Reuters) - Salix Pharmaceuticals, a unit of Bausch Health Companies Inc (BHC.TO), has moved to settle charges brought by the U.S. Securities and Exchange Commission that it misled investors about the company’s prospects, the SEC said on Friday.

 As part of the proposed settlement, which must be approved by a U.S. district court, Salix agreed to an SEC order to avoid future violations of antifraud and corporate reporting provisions of federal securities laws, the agency said.